aadityabuilds/recombyne/README.md

 2. If the application fails to start, check:
    - All required environment variables are set correctly
-   - Ports 3000 and 3001 are not in use by other applications
+   - Ports 3000 and 3001 (or your specified ports) are not in use
    - You have the correct Node.js version installed

+3. If the backend server fails to start or DNA optimization fails:
+   - Ensure Python 3 and all required Python dependencies (see `src/server/python/requirements.txt`) are installed:
+     ```bash
+     pip install -r src/server/python/requirements.txt
+     ```
+   - Check for errors in the backend server terminal for Python or API issues.

-3. For NCBI API issues:
+4. For NCBI API issues:
    - Ensure your NCBI API key is valid
    - Check your email is correctly set
    - Verify your tool name is properly configured

-4. For OpenAI API issues:
+5. For OpenAI API issues:
    - Verify your API key is valid and has sufficient credits
    - Check your network connection to OpenAI's servers